transcriptionpro/wuc-new/_posts/2018-02-16-get-bitcoin-forks-2018.md

 <p>Valid addresses as well as combination of private keys should be recorded in spreadsheet or text file for future reference.
 You can utilize any form of file that enables you to copy, paste and change text simply.
 The format for recording should be the private key and then the address.</p>

-<p>Tip: Additionally, you should number each item and take note of the estimated BTC amount that are present from the date of the earliest fork in which you are eligible for.
+<p><b>Tip:</b> Additionally, you should number each item and take note of the estimated BTC amount that are present from the date of the earliest fork in which you are eligible for.
 Providing number for each pair of keys can be very helpful in ordering purposes.</p>

 <p>Taking note of the size can be very useful.
 For instance, you can easily claim the address with the smallest-valued for the purpose of testing or the largest-valued for fast-exchange funding.</p>